jahwi/bget/docs/readme.txt

 	Remedies:	[a] Use other methods.
 [3] External-File-No-Hash-Available
 	These occur because the script is located in an external repository.
 There is no remedy for now.
-[4] Nil in the Last Modified field
+[4] Nil in the "Last Modified" field
 	These occur because the script is located in an external repository.
 There is no remedy for now.